 And then I screwed the lid on tight and put the jar in my garage, where it is dark and cool.
 And dirty.
 But nevermind the dirty part.

-I let the vodka absorb the peppery, meaty flavors for 48 hours.
+Store the vodka concoction as it absorbs the peppery, meaty flavors for up to 48 hours.
 If you love spice like I do, 48 hours is the perfect amount of time for the infusion.
 If you like just a little bit of spice, cut that time back to 24 hours.

 Once you are ready to enjoy the flavors of your vodka, place a coffee filter over a hand strainer and pour the vodka through into a glass jar.
 It’s ready to serve!